NobleezIT/3MTT_Altsch_Beg_Assessment/README.md

 ## Connect the "master" and "slave" machines by using ssh
 - I used the command `ip a` to check for the IP address of each of the virtual machines.
 - After noting the addresses, I proceeded to generate keys.
 On the "master" Virtual Machine, I wrote ssh-keygen to generate a private & public key.
 When I run the command, I came across some prompts.
-To proceed to generate i clicked on Enter key thrice.
+To proceed to generate the key, I clicked on Enter key thrice.
 Like below:

 ![alt text](images/keygen_master.PNG)

 - The steps above were repeated on the "slave" server.

 ![alt text](images/ssh_slave.PNG)

 - In the "master" virtual machine, change the directory into ssh with the command cd .ssh then ls to list all the files in the ssh directory.
 You will see something like what is below.

 ![alt text](images/sshh.PNG)

 - Open the content of id_rsa.pub and copy it to save it somewhere for later use.
 That is where the public key is and that is what you are copying.
-Use this command to open it cat id_rsa.pub.
+I used this command to open it cat id_rsa.pub.
 The key would be long and look like something below.

 ![alt text](images/keyss.PNG)
 - Get on the 'slave' server and change the directory to .ssh with the command `cd .ssh`.

 - I created and opened a file in the .ssh directory of the "slave" machine at once so that the public key you copied from the "masters" machine and saved somewhere, you will paste it in the created file.
 I named my file 'public_key'.
 Run the command nano public_key and paste the public key from the "master" virtual machine here.
 - I then run the command cat public_key >> authorized_keys to copy the public keys into the authorized_keys file from the file named public in the "slave" machine.
 Run the command cat authorized_keys to see the content of the copied public keys of the "masters" virtual machine and the "slave" virtual machine.
 - Connect the "master" virtual machine to the "slave" virtual machine by using ssh to connect the IP address of the "slave" machine to the "master" machine.
 First of all, run the command ip a to know the IP addresses in each machine.
 Then run the command ssh vagrant@slave ip in the "master" virtual machine.
-It should look like this ssh vagrant@192.168.33.4 Make sure to replace the IP address with your own "slave" IP address.
-Whatever it prompts you, type 'yes'.
+It should look like this ssh vagrant@192.168.33.4
-Like below:

 ![alt text](images/sshing.PNG)

 ## Creating the Bash Script and Ansible to automate the provisioning of the two Ubuntu-based Virtual Machines we've created.